Moving on a Budget: 11 Tips to Save Money on a Move

 If you’re moving a short distance and the weather is nice, you can save money by renting a trailer instead of a truck.
 Moving trailers are often cheaper than moving trucks, so you’ll save money right off the bat.
 Plus, trailers can be a great storage solution if you need to store your belongings before you’re ready to unpack them.

 3. Hunt for moving discounts

-Use our free tool to contact multiple moving companies and compare quotes companies.
-We recommend getting at least 4 estimates so you can find the best deal.
+Use our free tool to contact multiple moving companies and compare quotes from companies.
+We recommend getting at least four estimates so you can find the best deal.

 5. Make your move tax-deductible (ONLY for active military)

 If you’re an active member of the military, you can deduct un-reimbursed moving expenses when you file your taxes.

 A great way to budget moving costs is to cut things out of the equation.
 A friend or family member who’s willing to loan you their truck will help you avoid spending money on a truck rental.